Lesbian, Gay, Bisexual and Transgender Liaison

 GMP takes pride in playing an active part in the diverse communities we serve, not least Greater Manchester’s large and growing LGB&T communities.
 We are here to serve you, respond to you and meet your needs.

 Gay Village Neighbourhood Policing Team

 Canal Street has its own dedicated policing team.
-The team holds an advice surgery at the Lesbian and Gay Foundation on Princess Street, Manchester, every Thursday between 6 – 8pm.
+The team holds an advice surgery at the Lesbian and Gay Foundation, 5 Richmond Street, Manchester, every first and third Thursday each month.
 You don’t need to make an appointment and can rest assured that your issue will be dealt with in confidence.
 For more information, visit our Gay Village Neighbourhood Policing Team page.

 As well as policing Pride, we also actively participate.
 Police officers, police staff, families, friends and colleagues once again took part in the Manchester Pride Parade.
 It was the ninth year that the police have taken part in the parade.
 In 2009, we won the best public sector entry in the overall parade.

 Each year we walk as part of the 'Police with Pride' contingent.
 Police with Pride was formed by the North West regional police forces of Greater Manchester Police, Lancashire Constabulary, Cheshire Constabulary, Cumbria Constabulary, Merseyside Police and North Wales Police.

 Info & Support

 - If you need to contact police in an emergency, always dial 999.

 - If you want to contact GMP about any LGB&T issue, and it is not an emergency, please call 101.

 Abuse because of someone’s sexual orientation or gender identity is hate crime.
 If you have been verbally or physically abused, harassed or attacked in any way by someone because they think you are lesbian, gay, bisexual or transgender, please help yourself and the community by reporting these crimes.